 5. Stabilize your camera

 Shooting with a longer shutter speed always increases the chances that the camera will shake resulting in blurry photos.
-The solution is using a tripod and a remote shutter control, provided that the tripod should be stable and sturdy, my recommended one is HERE, and for the remote control, a canon one is HERE.
+The solution is using a tripod and remote shutter control, provided that the tripod should be stable and sturdy, my recommended one is HERE, and for the remote control, a Canon one is HERE.

 Another option to overcome the shaking of the camera is image stabilization, modern lenses are provided with Image stabilization (IS) which is a family of techniques used to reduce blurring associated with the motion of a camera.
 It seems a good solution if you can afford one of these lenses.

-6. Shoot in row
+6. Shoot in Row

 Use the RAW file format, this option allows you to recover some details from a picture if you found out that your photo is overexposed or underexposed.
-I sometimes intentionally underexpose an image by using the exposure compensation button, which increases camera shutter speed.
+I sometimes intentionally underexpose an image by using the exposure compensation button, which increases the camera shutter speed.
 I typically allow 1 f-stop of negative exposure compensation.

 When you shoot raw images with your camera, you can process the image in whatever way you choose after it has been taken.
-For example, you can bring back detail in areas of underexposure, this is particularly useful for low light photography.
+For example, you can bring back detail in areas of underexposure, this is particularly useful for low-light photography.

 You may view my recommended editing software HERE